HomeLight offers a quick, easy way to find full-service realtors and compare multiple options.

 HomeLight works best if you're not sure where to find a real estate agent and want to quickly compare your options.

-If you need to sell quickly or buy and sell a house at the same time, you can also explore HomeLight's cash offer or buy-before-you-sell options.
+If you need to sell quickly or buy and sell a house at the same time, you can also explore HomeLight Simple Sale (also known as HomeLight cash offer) or HomeLight Buy Before You Sell.

-Compared to competitors, HomeLight misses the mark on savings.
+Compared to competitors, HomeLight also falls short on savings.
 When you find your agent through HomeLight, you'll pay the standard commission rate (~2.5–3% of the sale price).

 Other companies offer better rates — saving customers as much as 50% on listing fees while offering a comparable agent selection.